 If you have VIPs attending your event ensure they feel special from the minute they arrive.
 A VIP check-in tent can be a great way to start an event and give the right impression.
 The tent can be set up like a lounge with drinks, seating and exclusive offers such as a VIP photobooth, an exclusive speaker or performance, and specialty cocktails offered that can be found nowhere else at the event.
 By creating a VIP tent it gives guests a feeling of exclusivity.
 This is a great grand entrance idea if you are tailoring to the VIP crowd.

-Depending on your venue or event location, you can have a watercraft take your guests to your event!
+Depending on your venue or event location, you can have a watercraft take your guests to your event.
 This is a unique experience that works well with a variety of themes.
-You could have guests arrive at a docking location and have them taxied over to the main event creating an impressive first impression.
+You could have guests arrive at a docking location and have them taxied over to the main event.

 Zorbing Ball Roll

-More appropriately referred to as “pre-entrance prep” by planners, it involves the use of clear, crisp-font signs in easily accessible locations to guide your audience to the grand entranof your event, ensuring that your guests walk into the event without any confusion weighing down their attention so that they can fully absorb and appreciate the visual spectacle before them.
+More appropriately referred to as the “pre-entrance prep” by planners, it involves the use of clear, crisp-font signs in easily accessible locations to guide your audience to the grand entrance of your event, ensuring that your guests walk into the event without any confusion weighing down their attention so that they can fully absorb and appreciate the visual spectacle before them.
 Directing your audience is also an important part of any COVID-compliance strategy, be it in a form of health check-ups or adequate signage.

 Whichever event grand entrance ideas you choose, make sure you choose one that is intentional.
 Do not just use the latest trend because it’s a trend.
 Always make sure that your grand entrance fits the bill for your event.
-Remember why you are having your event and the goals, and use your grand entrance to aide those reasons.
+Remember the goals and objectives of your event, and use your grand entrance to aid those reasons.

-While some of the ideas we have showcased are fairly standard in the industry; swag bags and red carpets to name a few.
-Don’t limit yourself to the standard.
-If you really want your event grand entrance to stand out you need to think outside the box.
-Instead of relying solely on safe bets or what other planners you know have done look for inspiration!
+While some of these grand entrance ideas we have showcased are fairly standard in the industry (swag bags and red carpets, for example), don’t limit yourself to the standard.
+If you really want your event grand entrance to stand out, you need to think outside the box.
+Instead of relying solely on safe bets or what other planners have done, look for inspiration!
 Where do you even begin?
-When I am looking for inspiration for events I think of places I have been or unique experiences that left a memorable impact.
-Something I thought was so cool I needed to tell others about.
+Think of unique experiences that left a memorable impact on you.
+Things you told others about.
 That is the type of inspiration you want!
 Think about other events, concerts, and places you have been to where you really felt amazed by your experience.
-Start there!
+Start brainstorming there.

 Now For Our Grand Exit!

 Hopefully, these grand entrance ideas got you thinking about your next event.
 Some might have sounded outright ridiculous, but remember, there is no right and wrong in the brainstorming stage of event planning!
 A great event entrance has the capacity to mesmerize, electrify, captivate, and/or amuse your audience.
 Remember, the first impact on your audience’s psyche is made by the visual power of the event entrance that awaits them, and not by the people standing there to receive them.
-These grand entrance ideas demand attention.
-They help attendees remove themselves from the distractions of

 Editor’s Note: This was originally published in May 2015 and has been completely revamped and updated for accuracy and comprehensiveness.